DanielSprockett/CU01_Local_Adaptation/README.md

 ---
 **NOTE:**
-The R markdown file `CU01_Figures.Rmd` contains all of the R code necessary to re-create the main and supplemental figures for this manuscript.
+The R markdown file `CU01_Figures.Rmd` contains all of the R code necessary to recreate the main and supplemental figures for this manuscript.
 The `Data` directory contains all of the necessary data files.
 Figure 3 was rendered in [iToL v6](https://itol.embl.de/).